True-Mining/TrueMiningDesktop/README.md

 >True Mining Desktop is a software integrated with the True Mining and True Payment Platform.

-#### True Mining Desktop comes to facilitate the mining of the end user, providing an easy-to-use graphical iterface so that the user can mine Dogecoin, RDCT and other currencies that will soon be implemented.
+#### True Mining Desktop comes to facilitate the mining of the end user, providing an easy-to-use graphical interface so that the user can mine Dogecoin, RDCT and other currencies that will soon be implemented.

 ![](https://raw.githubusercontent.com/True-Mining/TrueMiningDesktop/master/True%20Mining%20Desktop%20-%20Screenshot.png)